commons-app/commons-app-documentation/Code-style.md

 - Avoid calling proprietary HTTP endpoints
 - Avoid instance creation inside classes
 - Use wrapper classes when accessing static methods
+- Avoid storing instances of `Context` as a member variable in your class
 - Write code that is easy to read, test and debug

 ---